VhybZApp/.github/profile/README.md

-# 🌐 Vybz Mobile Platform & SOUL Framework: A New Era of Digital Experience
+# 🌐 VhybZ Mobile Platform & SOUL Framework: A New Era of Digital Experience

 ## 1. Introduction: Beyond Browsing, Toward Intentional Experience

 Imagine a world where your phone isn't just a window to static pages, but a portal to living, evolving experiences.
 Where AI agents know your style, collaborate with you, and help you create, learn, and connect; seamlessly.
-This is the vision of **Vybz**: a Multimodal Experience Platform designed to transform digital interaction from passive browsing to active, purposeful participation.
+This is the vision of **VhybZ**: a Multimodal Experience Platform designed to transform digital interaction from passive browsing to active, purposeful participation.

 **The Problem:**
 - The web today is static, fragmented, and cognitively demanding.
 - Personalization is shallow: driven by algorithms, not true understanding.
 - AI chatbots answer questions, but rarely help you *do* or *create*.

-**The Vybz Proposition:**
+**The VhybZ Proposition:**
 - Experiences, not pages: Dynamic, time-based, and multimodal.
 - Collaboration: Seamless symbiosis between humans and AI agents.
 - Commons: A shared, remixable knowledge space, owned by the community.

 ## 2. Core Concepts & Terminology

-- **Vybz:** The mobile app and platform.
+- **VhybZ:** The mobile app and platform.
 - **Experiences:** Time-based, prompt-driven, multimodal, and remixable flows.
 (Think: interactive tutorials, creative sessions, collaborative stories.)
 - **Soulmades:** Effortless collaboration between you, your AI agent, and others.
 - **Commons:** The decentralized, remixable knowledge layer.